-- Avoid loose clothing, jewelry, and loose long hair.
+- ♦ Avoid loose clothing, jewelry, and loose long hair.
 They can catch on controls or in moving parts and cause serious injury or death.
 Also, do not wear oily clothes because they are flammable. - Wear a hard hat, safety glasses, safety shoes, mask or gloves when operating or maintaining the machine.
-Always wear safety goggles, hard hat and heavy gloves if your job involves scattering metal chips or minute materials - this is particularly important when driving pins with a hammer and when cleaning the air cleaner element with compressed air. - Also check that there are no other personnel near the machine.
+Always wear safety goggles, hard hat and heavy gloves if your job involves scattering metal chips or minute materials - this is particularly important when driving pins with a hammer and when cleaning the air cleaner element with compressed air. - ♦ Also check that there are no other personnel near the machine.

-Cleaning of air cleaner element ⇒ See 24.10.1 CLEAN AIR CLEANER ELEMENTS on page 3-51.
+Cleaning of air cleaner element ⇒ See 24.10.1 CHECK, CLEAN AND REPLACE AIR CLEANER ELEMENT.